-These qualifications are assessed by exam, except where there are essential skills in a subject that can only be assessed in other ways (by non-exam assessment).
+GCSEs, AS and A levels are assessed by exam, except where there are essential skills in a subject that can only be assessed using non-exam assessment.
 We set a number of requirements with which exam boards must comply when developing, delivering and marking exams and non-exam assessments.
 For example, they must design assessments that assess the specified content of the qualifications and be of an appropriate level of demand.
-Any optional routes must be of a comparable level of demand and the exams should be designed as far as possible to be equally demanding year on year.
+Any optional routes must be of a comparable level of demand and the exams should be designed, as far as possible, to be equally demanding year on year.

 Exam papers are written well in advance; for some papers the process can start 2 years before students sit the exam.
 Exam boards take into account how well previous years’ assessments worked when developing papers.

-The Code prescribed some of the processes exam boards had to follow when writing papers.
-With the removal of the Code they now have more flexibility to determine their own processes, but the outcome must meet the full range of requirements that apply to all assessments and to those for assessments for each particular qualification type and subject.
+Exam boards have flexibility to determine their own processes, but the outcome must meet the full range of requirements that apply to all assessments and to those for assessments for each particular qualification type and subject.

 Exam boards must make sure schools and colleges have the information they need to administer the exams at the right time and under the right conditions, and that they take particular care to protect the confidentiality of the exams.